2020–21 UEFA Nations League: Format

 On 24 September 2019, UEFA announced that a revised format would be used for the 2020–21 edition, the second season of the competition.
 The 55 UEFA national teams were divided into four leagues, with Leagues A, B and C featuring sixteen teams each, divided into four groups of four teams.
 League D featured seven teams divided into two groups, with one containing four teams and the other containing three.
 The teams were allocated to leagues based on the 2018–19 UEFA Nations League overall ranking.
-Each team now played six matches within their group, except for one group in League D that played four, using the home-and-away round-robin format on double matchdays in September, October and November 2020.
+Each team now played six matches within their group, except for one group in League D that played four, using the home-and-away round-robin format on double matchdays in September, October, and November 2020.
 This format ensured that for almost all groups, teams in the same group played their last matches at the same time.
-It also increased the number of total league phase matches from 138 to 162 and minimised the number of friendly matches.
+It also increased the number of total league phase matches from 138 to 162 and minimized the number of friendly matches.

 In the top division, League A, teams competed to become the UEFA Nations League champions.
-The four group winners of League A qualified for the Nations League Finals, which was played in a knockout format consisting of the semi-finals, third place play-off and final.
-The semi-final pairings were determined by means of an open draw.
+The four group winners of League A qualified for the Nations League Finals, which was played in a knockout format consisting of the semi-finals, third place play-off, and final.
+The semi-final pairings were determined using an open draw.
 Host country Italy was selected among the four qualified teams by the UEFA Executive Committee, with the winners of the final crowned as the Nations League champions.
 The video assistant referee (VAR) system was used in the Nations League Finals.

 Teams also competed for promotion and relegation to a higher or lower league.
-The group winners from Leagues B, C and D were promoted, while the last-placed teams of each group in Leagues A and B were relegated.
+The group winners from Leagues B, C, and D were promoted, while the last-placed teams of each group in Leagues A and B were relegated.
 As League C had four groups while League D had only two, the two League C teams that were to be relegated were determined by play-outs in March 2022.
 Based on the Nations League overall ranking of the fourth-placed teams, the first-ranked team faced the fourth-ranked team and the second-ranked team faced the third-ranked team.
 Two ties were played over two legs, with the higher-ranked team hosting the second leg.
 The team that scored more goals on aggregate over the two legs remained in League C, while the loser was relegated to League D. If the aggregate score was level, extra time was played (the away goals rule was not applied).
 If still tied after extra time, a penalty shoot-out was used to decide the winner.
-The away goals rule was originally to be used, but was abolished by the UEFA Executive Committee on 16 December 2021.
+The away goals rule was originally to be used but was abolished by the UEFA Executive Committee on 16 December 2021.